 The word “pagan” tends to conjure up images of witches, magicians and druids – whilst this is certainly true as a modern definition, the word is actually derived from the Latin word “paganus” which means pertaining to the countryside, rustic, rural or countryman/woman.
 Until very recently in human evolutionary terms, our lives were governed by the seasons and the weather – especially the sun!
 Whilst we now know from modern astronomy that the sun will return from the winter and rise again in the morning, this is something that our ancestors did not take for granted.
 Additionally they will have suffered greater hardships from severe winter weather than we do today, to agricultural societies whose survival depended mostly on crops, the celebration of the return of the sun was not something to be taken lightly.
 The Winter Solstice Festival is probably one of the oldest in humankind and, to our ancestors, the return of the sun really was a matter of life and death!

 In the Northern Hemisphere the Winter Solstice occurs when the sun is at its southernmost or lowest point in the sky.
-The Winter Solstice is the longest night/shortest day of the year, the sun then begins to move northwards again bringing with it the light.
-Our predecessors honoured the sun for its provision of safety, security, heat and photosynthesis, they celebrated with bonfires, feasts, music and dancing to bring the sun back to full strength.
+This year the Winter Solstice occurs at precisely 10.44 am on December 21st, it is the longest night/shortest day of the year.
+Solstice literally translates as "sun stands still", which is what it appears to do for 3 days from the Solstice before it starts to move northwards once more, bringing with it the light.
+Whilst our predecessors honoured the sun for its provision of safety, security, heat and photosynthesis, they also recognised the Winter Solstice as the birth of the spiritual sun within - the inner spiritual aspect or the "soul spark" being reborn.
+Celebrations included great bonfires, feasts, music and dancing to bring the physical sun back to its full strength.

 Pagan Origins/Nordic Traditions